kolkhis/prolug-coursework/unit9_worksheet.md

 Making the network `wikinet` solved the networking issue, and all of the `-e` options set the environment variables that I needed to set.
 Writing them down in a script helped.
 It's a lot to type.

+After the fact, I realized that I could have written Dockerfiles for each of these, to build images that have all the environment variables and network set.

 c.
 What documentation can you make to be able to do this faster next time?